-Measure of Progress Benchmark FY20-Q1 FY19 FY20 FY21 FY22 FY23 FY24 Increase youth who have employment or internship experience 55% Annual Measure 46% Increase youth in foster care who graduate from high school 70% Annual Measure 73%
+Measure of Progress Benchmark FY20-Q1 FY19 Increase youth who have employment or internship experience 55% Annual Measure 46% Increase youth in foster care who graduate from high school 70% Annual Measure 73% o Increase children and youth who receive needed behavioral health services.

 As of FY 2020, the benchmark is 55 percent for increasing the percentage of youth who have employment or internship experience.
 Performance as of FY 2019 was 46 percent.
-The
+The benchmark for increasing youth in foster care who graduate from high school is 70 percent; the FY 2019 performance was 73 percent, 3 percentage points above the target.